Newry priest speaks out over allegation

 A priest based in Newry, County Down, has confirmed he has stepped aside from public ministry while a historical allegation against him is investigated.

-Canon Francis Brown, administrator of Newry Cathedral Parish, has issued statement saying he expects to return to work when the investigation is over.
+Canon Francis Brown, administrator of Newry Cathedral Parish, has issued a statement saying he expects to return to work when the investigation is over.

 Earlier, the PSNI said they were investigating "an historical allegation of abuse against a member of clergy in the Diocese of Dromore".